iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 * (JoJ123) Added fan speed for MOP (S50+).

 ### 1.1.5 (2018-09-02)
-* (BuZZy1337) Added description for Status 16 and 17 (goTo and zonecleaning).
+* (BuZZy1337) Added description for Status 16 and 17 (goTo and zone cleaning).
-* (BuZZy1337) Added setting for automatic resume of paused zonecleaning.
+* (BuZZy1337) Added setting for automatic resume of paused zone cleaning.

 ### 1.1.4 (2018-08-24)
-* (BuZZy1337) Added possibility to resume a paused zoneclean (State: mihome-vacuum.X.control.resumeZoneClean)
+* (BuZZy1337) Added possibility to resume a paused zone clean (State: mihome-vacuum.X.control.resumeZoneClean)

 ### 1.1.3 (2018-07-11)
 * (BuZZy1337) fixed zoneCleanup state not working (vacuum was only leaving the dock, saying "Finished ZoneCleanup", and returned immediately back to the dock)